 Lia Cirio began her training at Swarthmore Ballet Theatre with Lori Ardis.
-She went on to train at the Central Pennsylvania Youth Ballet under the direction of Marcia Dale Wearyand Darla Hoover, where she studied privately with Theresa Crawford and Rafael Grigorian.
+She went on to train at the Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary and Darla Hoover, where she also studied privately with Theresa Crawford and Rafael Grigorian.
 At the age of 16, she was awarded a Level One award from the National Foundation for Advancement of the Arts and was a Presidential Scholar in the Arts finalist.
 She was also awarded the top scholarship and Founders' Award presented by Barbara Weisberger at the Regional Dance America Festival.
 The same year, she was invited by Mikko Nissinen to join Boston Ballet II, and was Boston Ballet's Princess Grace nominee for 2004.
 She was promoted to Boston Ballet's corps de ballet in 2004, to second soloist in 2006, and to soloist in 2007.

-Hailed as "one of the most accomplished actress-dancers in the company" by The Patriot Ledger, and as "an outstanding performer with tremendous stage presence" during Boston's tour to Spain, her repertory with Boston Ballet includes featured and/or principalroles in classics such as La Bayadere, Don Quixote, Etudes, Swan Lake, The Nutcracker, The Sleeping Beauty, La Sylphide, Giselle, Romeo and Juliet, Cinderella, Paquita, and Afternoon of the Faun, as well as corps roles in The Taming of the Shrew, The Lady of the Camellias, and La Fille Mal Gardee.
-She has danced featured and/or principal roles in Balanchine's Coppelia, Symphony in Three Movements, Theme & Variations, Apollo, Divertimento #15, Who Cares?, Concerto Barocco, The Four Temperaments, Ballo de la Regina, La Valse, Serenade, and A Midsummer Night's Dream, in Robbins' Antique Epigraphs and in Martins' Barber Violin Concerto.
-She has performed contemporary works by Elo, Kylian, Forsythe, Pickett, Tharp, Wheeldon, Morris, Myers, Bruce, and Caniparoli.
-She originated roles in Elo's Carmen (Micaela), Brake the Eyes, and Sharper Side of Dark.
+Hailed as "one of the most accomplished actress-dancers in the company" by The Patriot Ledger, and as "an outstanding performer with tremendous stage presence" during Boston's tour to Spain, her repertory with Boston Ballet includes featured and/or principal roles in classics such as Florence Clerc's La Bayadère (Nikiya, Gamzatti, Lead Shade) and Les Sylphides (the Sylph); Rudolf Nureyev's Don Quixote (Kitri, Mercedes, Queen of the Dryads); Harald Lander's Etudes (the Ballerina); Mikko Nissinen's Swan Lake (Odette/Odile, pas de trois, pas de cinq, Four Little Swans) and The Nutcracker (Sugar Plum Fairy, Dew Drop Fairy, Snow Queen, Arabian); Marius Petipa's The Sleeping Beauty (Aurora, Lilac Fairy, Woodland Glade Fairy) and Paquita (principal role); Maina Gielgud's Giselle (Myrtha, Peasant pas de deux); Frederick Ashton's Cinderella (Cinderella, Winter Fairy), Sorella Englund's La Sylphide (principal); Vaslav Nijinsky's Afternoon of the Faun (principal nymph); Val Caniparoli's Lady of the Camellias (Olympe), along with numerous pas de deux.
+She has danced principal roles in Balanchine's Coppélia, Jewels (Diamonds and Emeralds), Symphony in C (second movement), Symphony in Three Movements, Theme and Variations, Apollo, Divertimento No.15, Episodes, Who Cares?, Concerto Barocco, The Four Temperaments, Ballo de la Regina, La Valse, Serenade, and A Midsummer Night's Dream, in Jerome Robbins' Antique Epigraphs and in Peter Martins' Barber Violin Concerto.
+Her contemporary repertoire includes works by Jorma Elo, Jiří Kylián, William Forsythe, Alexander Ekman, Jeffrey Cirio, Wayne McGregor, Helen Pickett, TwylaTharp, Christopher Wheeldon, Mark Morris, Heather Myers, Christopher Bruce, Val Caniparoli, Lila York, and Petr Zuska.
+She originated roles in Elo's Carmen (Micaela), Brake the Eyes, Sharper Side of Dark and Awake Only.